 From the center of the Park, Central Plaza, you have access to all the worlds.
 The one with the worse queue lines is Discoveryland, and for this, I recommend you start here.

 Discoveryland is the future imagined in the past, by Jules Verne, Leonardo Da Vinci, but also George Lucas and designers of cartoons … in short, a future that will never go out of fashion 🙂

-Being the imagination of many artists, even the style of the attractions are varied.
-You will pass from the legendary Nautilus to the ships of Stars Wars to the mythical launching pad of “From the Earth to the Moon”, Space Mountain.
-A nice mix of dream, laughter and adrenaline!
+Being the imagination of many artists, even the style of the attractions is varied.
+You will pass from the legendary Nautilus to the ships of Stars Wars to the mythical launching pad of “From the Earth to the Moon,” Space Mountain.
+A nice mix of dreams, laughter, and adrenaline!

 My favorites are undoubtedly Stars Wars and Space Mountain, even if the Nautilus has something magical …

 * For the first two, it is almost essential to get a Fastpass (if you stay in a suite is already included in your ticket and not free from time bands!), You can get it at the entrance of the park or at the entrance of the attraction itself.
 However, if the queue is not too long, keep in mind that the path pre-attraction is always worthwhile in highly requested attractions.